Switched reluctance motor

-The switched reluctance motor (SRM) is an electric motor that runs by reluctance torque.
-Unlike common brushed DC motor types, power is delivered to windings in the stator (case) rather than the rotor.
-This greatly simplifies mechanical design as power does not have to be delivered to a moving part which eliminates the need for a commutator, but it complicates the electrical design as some sort of switching system needs to be used to deliver power to the different windings.
-Electronic devices can precisely time the switching of currents, facilitating SRM configurations.
-Its main drawback is torque ripple.
-Controller technology that limits torque ripple at low speeds has been demonstrated.
+The switched reluctance motor (SRM) is a type of reluctance motor.
+Unlike brushed DC motors, power is delivered to windings in the stator (case) rather than the rotor.
+This simplifies mechanical design because power does not have to be delivered to the moving rotor, which eliminates the need for a commutator.
+However it complicates the electrical design, because a switching system must deliver power to the different windings and limit torque ripple.
 Sources disagree on whether it is a type of stepper motor.